 - documentary evidence (such as windmills and water pumps depicted on historic maps)

-Most of the information on CHER can be found on the Heritage Gateway.
+A subset of this information can be found on the Heritage Gateway.

 Extensive Urban Survey

-The Extensive Urban Survey project is run in partnership with English Heritage.
-It aims to ensure that the best archaeological information is available early in the development process and that the new information generated is fed back into the archaeological record.
-To date the EUS project has produced detailed assessments of the archaeology and history of 29 of the county's towns.
-Draft copies of these reports can be consulted by arrangement with the CHER.
+The Extensive Urban Survey project was run in partnership with English Heritage (now Historic England).
+It aims to ensure that the best archaeological information is available as early as possible in the development process and that the new information generated is fed back into the archaeological record.
+To date the EUS project has produced detailed assessment reports of the archaeology and history of 28 of the county's towns.

 Making an enquiry

 CHER is a public record and the council welcomes enquiries from anyone with an interest in Cambridgeshire's past.
-Before making an enquiry please read the following user guidance and pricing notes.
+Before making an enquiry please read the following user guidance and charging schedule.

-- the area you are interested in (for example parish or National Grid Reference)
+- the area you are interested in (for example a parish or centred on a National Grid Reference)

 - the period you are enquiring about (for example Bronze Age or Medieval)

-- the type of site or find you are interested in (for example Roman villa or Bronze Age hoards)
+- the type of site or find you are interested in (for example Roman villas or Bronze Age hoards)

 - the purpose for which you will be using the information (for example local history study, undergraduate research, desk-based assessment)